Darshanmn27/DSA_CODING/Day4_Coding_Number_conversion/Readme.md

 Use modulus and power of 2 to compute decimal.

-java
-Copy
-Edit
 int res = 0, i = 0;
 while (num > 0) {
     int r = num % 10;
     res += r * Math.pow(2, i++);
     num /= 10;
 }
-Output:
-binary to decimal number conversion is: 10

 5️⃣ octalToDecimal()
-Purpose:
-Convert an octal number (e.g., 42) to decimal.
+Purpose: Convert an octal number (e.g., 42) to decimal.

 Logic:

 Read octal as a string ("42").

-###Convert string to integer.
+Convert string to integer.

-###Use modulus and power of 8 to compute decimal.
+Use modulus and power of 8 to compute decimal.

 int res = 0, i = 0;
 while (num > 0) {